LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-intro/initialize.rst

 .. admonition:: Note

-   The home page of your application is full of curated content and extra resources from Microsoft on how to use ASP.NET.
-Bookmark these as you see fit!
+   The home page of your application already contains curated content from Microsoft on how to use ASP.NET.

 In the ``controllers`` directory, check out ``HomeController.cs``.
 Microsoft provided the code in ``HomeController`` and that is why our application ran immediately after we created it and was full of content.